toefel18/kluster/README.md

 ### Backup

 - Select a node.
-- Stop its consumer.
+- Stop it, both consumers latest offsets are logged upon shutdown by the node.
 - Create a snapshot backup of its database.
-- Restart consumer.
+- Restart consumer, the consumers must each start from their latest offset + 1.

 ### Recovery

 A node had crashed and has been repaired, but its database is still empty.
 To bring it up again:

-- First use the latest database backup to poplate it.
+- First use the latest database backup to populate it.
-- Next set the ONE topic consumer offset to the point corresponding to the database backup: only the messages newer than the backup are to be read.
+- Next set the ALL topic consumer offset to the point corresponding to the database backup: latest offset + 1 (see above at Backup).
-- Set ALL topic consumer offset to the head.
+- Set ONE topic consumer offset to the head.

 ### Messages